Skip to main content

 Is XVideos moderating its content?

-However, it’s not difficult to get around such tags and it’s nearly impossible for the moderators to catch everything that’s uploaded given XVideos is the 7th-most visited website in the world, and the first most-popular porn site.
+However, it’s not difficult to get around such tags, and it’s nearly impossible for the moderators to catch everything that’s uploaded, given XVideos is the 7th-most visited website in the world and the first most-popular porn site.

 Related: By the Numbers: Is the Porn Industry Connected to Sex Trafficking?

-While XVideos does have an online form that can be filled out anonymously to flag videos to moderators (Netzpolitik‘s review noted 25 of the 30 videos it flagged were removed within a day), it’s still not enough.
+While XVideos does have an online form that can be filled out anonymously to flag videos to moderators (Netzpolitik‘s review noted that 25 of the 30 videos it flagged were removed within a day), it’s still not enough.

 Why?
 Because this kind of system puts the burden on people to report the things they see.
 It forces abuse victims, for example, to be re-victimized by searching for and seeing their violation broadcast to the world.